Up to 60% off sofas & mattresses — limited‑time deals.

 Outstanding motion isolation Softer edge feel

-Washable removable cover Not ideal for strict stomach sleepers
+Removable cover Less ideal for stomach sleepers

 Details